brandur/sorg/content/drafts/acid.md

 ACID as shorthand for _atomicity_, _consistency_,
 _isolation_, and _durability_.
-They were building on earlier work by Jim Gray who'd proposed atomicity, consistency, and durability, but had left out isolation.
+They were building on earlier work by Jim Gray who'd proposed atomicity, consistency, and durability, but had initially left out isolation.
 It's one of those inventions of the 80s that's not only just still in use in the form of major database systems like Postgres, Oracle, and MSSQL, but which has never been displaced by a better idea, and which is still of paramount importance for buildings things.

 In the last decade we've seen the emergence of a number of new data stores that give up ACID guarantees in favor of